kieransp11/qbind/README.md

 Mixed arrays are `K` objects filled with other `K` objects.
 In many cases the length and type of objects in a mixed array is assumed.
 For this reason we provide a convenience binding to `std::tuple`.
 This allows tables to be more conveniently defined as we can type check each element of the column value mixed array against the columns proposed value in the tuple.

-## TODO:

 ### FEAT:
-- Implement map interface.
 - Implement table interface.
 - Implement keyed table interface.
-- Reimplement singletons as atoms and atoms as singletons.
-- Reimplement singletons/atom to their internal element.